All Episodes

 So you could bring everybody together.

-A good example where they started with with with uh McCarthy's leadership was parental rights.
+A good example where they started with McCarthy's leadership was parental rights.

-Now, I learned from Reagan if you can get an eighty-four percent issue, stand next to it and smile.
+Now, I learned from Reagan, if you can get an 84% issue, stand next to it and smile.

-Well, they've gotta figure out a way to say to each other if if they want to get the investigations of Biden done, if they want to keep control of the committees, if they want to and I think Jody Arrington deserves great credit as chairman of the budget committee.
+Well, they've got to figure out a way to say to each other, if they want to get the investigations of Biden done, if they want to keep control of the committees, if they want to, and I think Jody Arrington deserves great credit as chairman of the budget committee.

-He has produced a plan, uh road map, if you will, to get to a balanced budget in a decade.
+He has produced a plan, a roadmap, if you will, to get to a balanced budget in a decade.

-I worked with him and his team uh based on what we did in the nineties.
+I worked with him and his team based on what we did in the 90s.

 You know, these are all real things.

-Well, if you're gonna get around to being real, you'd better find two hundred and seventeen.
+Well, if you're going to get around to being real, you better find 217.

-And they've got to understand that that there's there's no margins to play with here.
+And they've got to understand that there's no margins to play with here.

-Uh uh, I just made that upsetting talking to you, but I actually didn't think having a button that says two seventeen and saying you'll you only get to wear this button if you're committed to making sure that every time we're on the floor we're a majority.
+I actually do think having a button that says 217 and saying you only get to wear this button if you're committed to making sure that every time we're on the floor, we're a majority.

 Did they go broke?

-I'd like to be able to do that.
+I'd like to be able to say that.

 Of course, the historian professor knows that.

-Well, you might not know so-and-so, the the president of this car company worked as a salesman every month.
+Well, you might not know so-and-so, the president of this car company, worked as a salesman every month.

 I didn't know that either.

-And occasionally I've gotten calls from Newt when he doesn't really like something that I'm doing, and I have learned to just shut up and listen, and usually 99.9% of the time he's right.
+And occasionally, I've gotten calls from Newt when he doesn't really like something that I'm doing.

-He's gonna stay with us through the uh next half hour.
+He's going to stay with us through the next half hour.

-Every Republican needs to read it right now in DC.
+Every Republican needs to read it right now in D.C.
+All right.

 You want smart political talk without the meltdowns?